RadiantGuild/Lib.FormContexts/README.md

 - `useValidation`: Returns the validation result of the input that is also under the provider

+- `useValidationSuspense`: Same as the above hook, except it suspends if the validation is in the loading state so that you always get a complete validation returned

 - `useValidationUpdate`: Updates the validation result that `useValdiation` returns.
 If you are using `useInputState`, it handles this for you.

 ## Shared IDs